 Do you make time outside of work to do things that you enjoy – play golf, read, learn a musical instrument?
 Do you take vacations?
 These breaks reduce stress and provide mental clarity.

 Tom has worked overtime for the past three weeks attempting to catch up on his projects.
-When asked about his exercise, Tom says, “I don’t have time.
-I’ve got too much work to do.”
+When asked about his exercise, Tom says, “I don’t have time.”

 Busy, productive individuals make time to exercise.
 Consider some of these exercises and find something you enjoy: walking, swimming, biking, jogging, or doing upper body workouts.
 It’s great to take breaks during the day to walk and stretch.

 Sleep is essential for productive project managers.
 The National Sleep Foundation recommends 7-9 hours of sleep.
-For you geeks, check out an app I use called Sleep Cycle – pretty cool!
+For you geeks, check out the Sleep Cycle app– pretty cool!

 I find exercise and sleep save me time by giving me greater energy.
 I also have energy to give to my family and friends in the evenings.